unkokaeru/morning-briefing-generation/template_rendering/morning-briefing-template.md

 Starting with the infamous [Wordle](https://www.nytimes.com/games/wordle/index.html), moving onto its counterpart [Worldle](https://worldle.teuteuf.fr), and a similar [Globle](https://globle-game.com)!
 Then, a [Chessle](https://jackli.gg/chessle/) could be fun before completing a slightly different [animal naming game](https://metazooa.com).

 BUT, the other NYT games are pretty fun too, so complete them [here](https://www.nytimes.com/crosswords).
+Oh, there's also new one called [Minecraftle](https://minecraftle.zachmanson.com) - check it out!

 ### Typing